Since we were children ourselves we've heard the tooth fairy fable: when a child loses a tooth they

 specialised equipment, enabling a range of research applications including high resolution imagery that is not possible under normal

-We ask that parents place your childs baby tooth in a standard size envelope with each child's first name, date of birth,
+back teeth that fall out from 9-12 year old children and place them in a standard size envelope with each child's first name, date of birth,